RickHPotter/sept_jours_api.go/readme.md

     if err != nil {
         panic(err.Error())
     } else {
-        // objectJSON is a []byte, therefore it needs to converted
+        // objectJSON is a []byte, therefore it needs to be converted
         // caution: fn not implemented
         fn.WriteString(string(objectJSON))
     }